hubbleai/carbon-connect/README.md

    - `overlapSize`: This is the size of the overlap in tokens.
 Defaults to 20.
    - `maxFileSize`: This is the maximum file size in bytes that is allowed to be uploaded.
 Defaults to 10 MB.
    - `allowMultipleFiles`: Whether or not to allow multiple files to be uploaded at once.
 Defaults to `false`.
+   - `maxFilesCount`: This is the maximum no.of files that can be uploaded at once.
+Defaults to 10.
    - `allowedFileTypes`: This is an array of objects.
 Each object represents a file type that is allowed to be uploaded.
 Each object can have the following properties:
      - `extension`: The file extension of the file type.
 This is a required property.
      - `chunkSize`: This is the no.of tokens per chunk.
 Defaults to 1500.